Jak X: Combat Racing: Plot

-A year after the Dark Maker ship has been destroyed, Haven City has been steadily rebuilt after Errol's defeat, and has grown into a peaceful utopia.
-Kras City, a dangerous dystopian city full of ruthless mobsters, is also home to a popular sport known as "Combat Racing".
-Jak, Daxter, Ashelin, Samos, Keira and Torn are invited to the reading of Krew's (one of the villains of Jak II) last will, where they meet Krew's daughter, Rayn.
-After offering a toast, Krew reveals in a recording that he always wanted to win the Combat Racing Championship and demands that everyone present drive for him, revealing that the wine they toasted with was poisoned with minute doses of a slow acting poison known as Black Shade.
-Krew gives them an ultimatum: win the next Kras City Championship as his team and receive the antidote when they win, or die.
-Divided into four cups, Jak and his friends must race and win each round of the race to gain entrance to the championship.
+A year after the Dark Maker threat has been stopped, the rebuilt Haven City thrives, and the sport of Combat Racing gains traction in the gritty, gangster-ridden Kras City.
+Jak, Daxter, Ashelin, Samos, Keira and Torn are summoned to Kras for the reading of the late crime lord Krew's last will, hosted by his daughter, Rayn.
+The group is shocked when Krew reveals in the recording that they have been poisoned during a toast and must compete in the Combat Racing Championship to win an antidote held by Krew's associates.
+The championship is co-hosted by the television presenter GT Blitz and Pecker.

-During the gang's racing, Keira acts as their primary mechanic, eventually building faster new vehicles to aid Jak in his races.
-However, her true wish is to race alongside her friends but Samos forbids it due to the dangerous nature of the competition.
+Jak learns that the competing racers are tied to a crime syndicate led by the mysterious Mizo.
+During the gang's racing, Keira acts as their primary mechanic, eventually building faster and stronger new vehicles to aid Jak in his races.
+However, her true wish is to race alongside her friends but Samos forbids it, fearing for her safety.
 Sig also appears to assist the crew, whereas Kleiver appears to challenge Jak with a friendly rivalry.
-Pecker manages to become a co-announcer working with TV personality and star GT Blitz.
-He also works as an investigative reporter for the shady goings-on in the syndicated racing event.

-The main antagonists are members of a rival crime family to Krew's, led by the mysterious and unidentified boss, Mizo.
-Mizo's top henchmen, Cutter, Edje, and Shiv are Jak's main competition, but due to their failure to defeat Jak, Mizo's #2, Razer, a famous racer, comes back out of retirement.
+Mizo's right-hand man, Razer, a famous racer, returns from retirement.
 Finally another competitor enters for Mizo, an ex-Krimzon Guard robot known as UR-86.
 During the continuing competitions, stories of Blitz's father enter the mix as his father was a legendary racer for the Kras City Grand Championship, while Rayn continues to search through her father's video diaries searching for more information on Mizo and any information that may assist the team in defeating him.
-Animosity grows between Mizo's racers and Rayn and Jak and the gang as Jak continues to win races making Mizo more and more desperate.
+Animosity grows between Mizo's racers and Rayn, Jak and the gang as Jak continues to win races making Mizo more and more desperate.